klange/toaruos/README.md

 ## Installation

-As with other external-library applications, clone those into your `osdev` repository, build its dependencies (Cairo, Pixman, etc.), run `make` and then `make clean-disk && make` in `osdev`.
+As with other external-library applications, clone this into your `osdev` repository, build its dependencies (Cairo, Pixman, etc.), run `make` and then `make clean-disk && make` in `osdev`.

 You'll also need to change `init` so it runs `compositor2` instead of `compositor`.